pangilinan-patrick/MyDBuddy-Channel-Web/README.md

 ## 🎉 Credits

-The DLSL MyDCampus portal is developed by the <strong>ICT team at DLSL </strong>the original site can be found here: https://mydcampus.dlsl.edu.ph/#/digitalservices
+The DLSL MyDCampus portal is developed by the <strong>ICT team at DLSL </strong>the original site can be found here (Only members of DLSL can access): https://mydcampus.dlsl.edu.ph

 <strong>Botpress</strong> is an easy to use chatbot editor powered by generative AI.
 Their website can be found here: https://botpress.com/